ahr9n/quranic-search-v2/README.md

 │   │   │   └── requirements.txt                <- All needed for installing the lexical search API
 │   │   └── semantic
 │   │       ├── data
-│   │       │   ├── external/                   <- Data from third party sources
+│   │       │   ├── external/                   <- Data from third-party sources
 │   │       │   └── processed/                  <- The final, canonical data sets for modeling
 │   │       ├── models/                         <- Trained and serialized models, model predictions, or model summaries │   │       ├── notebooks/                      <- All Jupyter notebooks
 │   │       ├── src                             <- Source code for use in this project
-|   │       |   ├── __init__.py                 <- Makes src a Python module
+│   │       │   ├── __init__.py                 <- Makes src a Python module
-|   │       │   └── models                      <- Scripts to train models and then use trained models to make predictions
-|   │       │       ├── pooling.py              <- Pooling algorithms for sentence embeddings
+│   │       │   └── models                      <- Scripts to train models and then use trained models to make predictions │   │       │       ├── pooling.py              <- Pooling algorithms for sentence embeddings
-|   │       │       ├── predict.py              <- Resources of the semantic search API
+│   │       │       ├── predict.py              <- Resources of the semantic search API
-|   │       │       ├── preprocess.py           <- The frequent preprocessing methods
+│   │       │       ├── preprocess.py           <- The frequent preprocessing methods
-|   │       │       └── semantic_methods.py     <- The semantic (word/sentence) search methods
+│   │       │       └── semantic_methods.py     <- The semantic (word/sentence) search methods
 │   │       ├── app.py                          <- The Flask application (entry point)
 │   │       └── requirements.txt                <- All needed for installing the semantic search API
 │   └── run.sh                                  <- Bootstrapping script to run the APIs